Frequently Asked Questions

 For more information on setting up an MCP server, see Claude documentation.

-#Use MCP Server tools
+#Use MCP server tools

 For example, you can write the following prompts:

-• List all blog posts from Hygraph, then create individual markdown files for each with front matter including the slug, title, and publish date.
+• List all blog posts from Hygraph, and then create individual Markdown files for each post with front matter including slug, title, and publish date.

 • Find all posts with status DRAFT that have 'urgent' in the title, update their priority field to 'high', then publish them.

-• Generate typescript types for all content models in Hygraph.
+• Generate TypeScript types for all content models in Hygraph.

 #Troubleshooting